turingschool/backend-curriculum-site/module1/lessons/modules.md

 Spend the first five minutes writing answers to the following questions:

 * What do you know about modules already?
 If little, what would you guess modules are all about?
-* Football and soccer both use a ball, but each has its own attributes.
+* Football players and soccer players both have unique attributes.
 What behaviors might they share?

 ## Introduction